BeepBopp/CongressionalAppChallengeProject/README.md

   - Financial Literacy Diagnostic Quiz: https://huggingface.co/spaces/rxu187/FinancialLiteracyQuiz
   - Cyberbullying Responses: https://huggingface.co/spaces/andreabocelli/CyberBullyingResponses/tree/main

-Features in our App
-  - Cyberbullying Identifier: Help students and moderators whether a conversation screenshot or sentence is cyberbullying
-  - Cyberbullying Support: Compassionate AI chatbot therapists that helps with cyberbullying victims, can be customized with different traits.
-  - Recommendations for Moderators: Generate tension-diffusing responses and control methods for online moderators or teachers, making a stressful situation easier to deal with
-  - Recommendations for Victims: Generates potential responses, offers next steps and resources, and makes it super easy to report cyberbullying to moderators or administration
-  - Administration features where users at a certain school, Discord server, etc. can login and can make reports and check for cyberbullying.
-Moderators can view reports and when a user checks a message from the server that is detected as cyberbullying (extra feature if we have time)
-  - Continuous improvement with feedback system and PostgreSQL storage!
-  -  [More?]
-  - Connections between Features: Prompts user to travel between the above features (with memory) depending on the scenario

 Pages that will be included are listed here.
   -  Home Page
   -  Tools